q335r49/microviche/README.md

 By default, `s` won't move the split offscreen.
 For example, `45s` will not actually pan left 45 splits but only enough to push the target split to the right edge.
 This behavior can be modified by the `W` command, which specifies a 'virtual width'.
 For example, `30W` means that the width of the split is treated as though it were 30 columns.
 This would cause `5s30W` to shift only up to the point where 30 columns of the split are visible (and usually less than that).

 When movement syntax is defined for a block, snap to grid (**F10**,**.**) will execute that command.

-#####Potential Problems

-Ensuring a consistent starting directory is important because relative names are remembered (use `:cd ~/PlaneDir` to switch to that directory beforehand).
-Ie, a file from the current directory will be remembered as the name only and not the path.
-Adding files not in the current directory is ok as long as the starting directory is consistent.

-Regarding scrollbinding splits of uneven lengths -- I've tried to smooth this over but occasionally splits will still desync.
-You can press r to redraw when this happens.
-Actually, padding about 500 or 1000 blank lines to the end of every split would solve this problem with very little overhead.
-You might then want to remap G in normal mode to go to the last non-blank line rather than the very last line.

-Horizontal splits aren't supported and may interfere with panning.

 #####Scripting Functions
 The plane itself can be accessed via the `t:txb` variable when in the tab where the plane is loaded.